 You see the grass?

-Whatever's outside your window, all of it.
+Whatever's outside your window, all of it, God particles.

 Every aspect of it is God particles.

-Today the existence of the invisible field is widely accepted by scientists who believe it came into being milliseconds after the big bang created the way that anybody could possibly know this.
+Today, the existence of the invisible field is widely accepted by scientists, who believe it came into being milliseconds after the Big Bang created the...

-Mr. Snurdly just said to me there are a lot of physicists who believe in God and are writing up.
+At any rate, what interests me about this CERN play, well, no, wait, no, no, Mr. Snerdley just said to me there are a lot of physicists who believe in God and they're writing up be very careful.

 It's called Expelled.

-Uh these are Darwinists.
+These are Darwinists.

-And they just for questioning it, just for questioning Darwinism, just for questioning Darwinism, and just for being open to the possibility of intelligent design.
+And they, just for questioning it, just for questioning Darwinism, just for questioning Darwinism, and just for being open to the possibility of intelligent design.

-Uh these people fear God.
+These people fear God.

 These scientists, they fear God because God has the answers.